 - When starting a new calcium supplement, start with a smaller amount to better tolerate it.
 When switching supplements, try starting with 200-300 mg every day for a week, and drink an extra 6-8 ounces of water with it.
 Then gradually add more calcium each week.

-- Side effects from calcium supplements, such as gas or constipation may occur.
-If increasing fluids in your diet does not solve the problem, try another type or brand of calcium.
+- Side effects from calcium supplements, such as gas or constipation may occur or worsen.
+If increasing fluids in your diet and obtaining enough fiber does not solve the problem, try another type or brand of calcium.
 It may require trial and error to find the right supplement for you, but fortunately there are many choices.

 - Talk with your healthcare provider or pharmacist about possible interactions between prescription or over-the-counter medications and calcium supplements.